Dr. Marie -Helene Pelletier, PhD, MBA

 - Learn practical, research-based tools to both build and retain your growth mindset, resilience and mental health

-- BEYOND WILLPOWER: Creating mental agility, through the pandemic and beyond
+- BEYOND WILLPOWER: Creating mental agility to thrive through adversity

 A question we do not ask ourselves often enough is, what am I thinking?
 And more importantly, are my thoughts helping me or making things worse?
 For many of us during the COVID-19 crisis, our thoughts have been our own worst enemy.
 The good news is that we can change how we think.